kevinchs0808/Hotel_Booking_Analytics/README.md

 Use case: To help hotel managers to make the best business decision based on hotel demand trends.

 Authors:
-- Josiah Lee En
+- Josiah Lee En (National University of Singapore)
-- Lee Jin
+- Lee Jin (National University of Singapore)
-- Chermane Goh
+- Chermane Goh (National University of Singapore)
-- Kevin Christian
+- Kevin Christian (National University of Singapore)
-- Teo Ming Jun
+- Teo Ming Jun (National University of Singapore)